Newsletter

 Option 2.
 Continuous Indoor Air Monitoring (Up to 1 Point)

 Instead of performing spot-checks in option 1, buildings can instead install IAQ monitors that continuously measure CO2, PM2.5, TVOC, temperature, and relative humidity.
-These monitors must be RESET or UL2905-certified.
+These monitors must be RESET or UL2905-certified and installed 3-6 feet above the floor.

 How to Achieve Maximum Points for IAQ In LEED v5